rsodre/feral-forge/README.md

 # Feral Forge
 A Beast Crushing Game for [Dojo Game Jam VII](https://github.com/dojoengine/game-jams)

-> In the depths of Death Mountain lies the Feral Forge, a vicious playground where feral beasts get forged for battle!
+> In the depths of Death Mountain lies the Feral Forge, a vicious playground where newborn beasts get prepared to rise for battle!

 ## Resources